 GABRIELA “GABY” AZCUY (born Havana, Cuba, 1989) is an art curator, consultant, and editor.
-Azcuy graduated in 2007 from the prestigious Institute of Exact Sciences “V.I.
-Lenin,” and continued studies at the Faculty of Arts and Letters of the University of Havana, Cuba, where she earned in 2012 a bachelor's degree with honors in Art History.
-She has also completed postgraduate studies in Art & Business, Art Valuation, Marketing, Administration, and Psychology.
+Azcuy has a bachelor's degree in Art History and a masters’ degree in Curatorial Studies.
+She has also completed postgraduate studies in Art & Business, Art Valuation, Marketing, and Administration.

 In 2012, Azcuy served as a specialist in the Department of Communication for the National Council of Visual Arts (CNAP).
 She was the organizer of the communication campaign of the I International Poster Festival of Havana and was a member of the Organizing Committee of the VIII Encuentro Nacional de Grabado (National Encounter of Printmakers).